 And the last day of my suffering has come.
 The weird sensation in my lower body was gone, thank god.
 I met up with a friend for lunch and saw her having coffee.
 I heard the devil swaying me to order myself a cup, but I persevered.
 Hun, there’s no way I’d waste all my efforts; I didn’t suffer those last few days just to give up on the last day, nuh-uh, I’m not that weak.
 Tomorrow I can go back to drinking my favorite drink again.
 I just need to hold on for one more day.

 Day after challenge

-Anyway, I completed the challenge and I’m so glad that it’s over.
-I want a reward, no, I deserve a reward, so I bought a french press and coffee ground from Starbucks to make my reintroduction to the coffee a bit more dramatic.
+Anyway, I completed the challenge and am so glad it’s over.
+I want a reward, no, I deserve a reward, so I bought a french press and coffee ground from Starbucks to make my reintroduction to coffee a bit more dramatic.
 This morning, I had my first cup of coffee after seven days.
 The aroma alone perked me up, and the first sip had me singing praises to the Lord.

-To be fair, I haven’t been at it long enough to experience the long-term benefits of quitting caffeine, which based on my research include better sleep quality, healthier teeth, balanced hormones for women, healthy digestion, and the only one on the list that sounded appealing to me, increased collagen synthesis (because collagen is important to fight aging you know).
-Maybe if I did this for a month, I’d see a notable change in my health, but one week, to be honest that’s pretty short.
+To be fair, I haven’t been at it long enough to experience the long-term benefits of quitting caffeine, which, based on my research, include better sleep quality, healthier teeth, balanced hormones for women, healthy digestion, and the only one on the list that sounded appealing to me, increased collagen synthesis (because collagen is important to fight aging you know).
+Maybe if I did this for a month, I’d see a notable change in my health, but one week, to be honest, that’s pretty short.

 However, I love my coffee, and as I mentioned before, I won’t quit unless the doctor says so.
 For now, I’m happy to remain a coffee person.